 You can serve make a big batch for summer barbecues, picnics or serve as a side to a comforting and cozy dinner.

-Ingredients you need to make this spring salad delicious
+Ingredients you need

 - Arugula